neoul/programming-note/docs/rust.md

 - Add dependent crates to a project by adding the crate name to the Cargo.toml file.
 - `cargo fmt`: reformats your code according to the community code style.
 - `cargo fix`: Automatically fix lint warnings reported by rustc
+- `cargo install`: `$HOME/.cargo/bin`에 crate binary를 설치
+  - `cargo install cargo-generate`: make a new Rust project by leveraging a pre-existing git repository as a template. e.g.

 > **manual**: [🔗 cargo doc](https://doc.rust-lang.org/cargo/index.html)